 Except for the river and stream segments listed in Section 2.6(2)(c)1. above, the Committee shall find that any stream is intermittent based upon a documented field observations that the stream is not flowing.
 A documented field observation shall be made by a competent source and shall be based upon an observation made at least once per day, over four days in any consecutive 12 month period, during a non-drought period on a stream not significantly affected by drawdown from withdrawals of water supply wells, direct withdrawals, impoundments, or other man-made flow reductions or diversions.
 All field observations, including videos, photographs, and field notes, shall be submitted to the Committee with a statement signed under the penalties of perjury attesting to the authenticity and veracity of the submitted materials.
 Department staff, Committee members, and the Administrator are competent sources; the Committee may consider evidence from other sources that are determined to be competent pursuant to Section 1.8 above.

-Rivers include perennial streams that cease to flow during periods of extended drought.
-Periods of extended drought shall mean those periods in specific geographical locations determined to be at the ‘Advisory’ or more severe drought level by the Massachusetts Drought Management Task Force or its successor pursuant to the Massachusetts Drought Management Plan.
-Rivers and streams that are perennial under natural conditions but are significantly affected by drawdown from withdrawals of water supply wells, direct withdrawals, impoundments, or other man-made flow reductions or diversions shall be considered perennial.

-The Riverfront Area includes all land except for the Bylaw Resource Areas Water Bodies and Waterways and Bank located within 200 feet (or 100 feet for new agricultural or aquacultural activities) of the mean annual high water line of the river.
+Rivers include perennial streams that cease to flow during periods of extended drought (See Section 1.5)The Riverfront Area includes all land except for the Bylaw Resource Areas Water Bodies and Waterways and Bank located within 200 feet (or 100 feet for new agricultural or aquacultural activities) of the mean annual high water line of the river.
 The Riverfront Area boundary would be drawn such that it does not include the Bylaw Resource Areas Water Bodies and Waterways or Bank.
 The inner boundary of the Riverfront Area is the mean annual high water line of the river; the outer boundary is a line drawn 200 feet (or 100 foot for new agricultural or aquacultural activities) from the mean annual high water line of the river subject to the following provisions.

 At the point where a stream becomes perennial, the Riverfront Area begins as a line with a 200-foot radius around the point along each Bank where the intermittent stream transitions to river that connects to a line drawn 200 feet from the mean annual high water line of the river.